nuclex-shared-cpp/Nuclex.Support.Native/ReadMe.md

 This library aims to be your trusty toolbox of supporting code for problems that come up in any type of project.
-It consists of carefully chosen and well-designed pieces that aid you in dealing with UTF-8 strings, settings storage, threading, signalling and service management.
+It consists of carefully chosen and well-designed pieces that aid you in dealing with UTF-8 strings, signalling, synchronizing threads, storing settings and more.

 There are unit tests for the whole library, so everything is verifiably working on all platforms tested (Linux, Windows, Raspberry).

 **Text**
-* Iterate over, read and write UTF-8 and UTF-16
+* Iterate over, read and write UTF-8, UTF-16 and UTF-32
 * Case-insensitive UTF-8 string comparison
 * UTF-8 wildcard matching
 * Locale-independent string/number conversion